 Land Sale No. 1 is a development site located on the southwest corner of West 6th Avenue and Ash Street in Fairview, near the subject.
 This 22,000 square foot site is exposed to considerable traffic, mostly from 6th Avenue.
-An offer to purchase was reported in April 2003 for \$3,060,000, representing time adjusted rates of \$136/BSF and \$138,432 per unit.
+An offer to purchase was reported in April 2003 for \$3,060,000 or \$139.09 per square foot, representing a price of \$87,429 per unit and \$85.59 per square foot buildable.
+(Time adjusted rates are \$136/BSF and \$138,432 per unit.)
 At the time of offer, the site contained two old commercial buildings that contributed little to overall value.
 The purchaser was to build a 35-unit multiple-family residential development.
-This setting is clearly inferior to that of the subject and while the comparable's FSR is lower, the site has a much inferior relationship to the water; we regard both time-adjusted indicators as low for the subject.
+This setting is clearly inferior to that of the subject and the FSR is higher; we regard both time-adjusted indicators as low for the subject.

 Land Sale No. 2 is on the south side of Cornwall Avenue, east of Balsam Street and opposite Kits Beach, with excellent water views.
 We included this and another sale to help reflect the influence of a water amenity on value.
-The 5,401 square foot site is zoned RM-4, with a maximum 1,45 FSR.
+The 5,401 square foot site is zoned RM-4, with a maximum 1.45 FSR.
 It now contains a four-storey, four-unit luxury multiple family residential development.
 The property sold in July 2003 for \$975,000.
 Time adjusted rates are \$192 per buildable square foot and \$371,876 per unit.
-These are very large units, at 1,940 square feet, relative to the subject at 1,466 square feet.
-Density, in terms of FSR is lower; however, the subject orientation to the water is superior.
+These are very large units, at 1,940 square feet, relative to the subject at 1,049 square feet; the unit rate is high for the subject.
+Density, in terms of FSR is higher; however, the subject orientation to the water is superior.
 Further, the site is very small, and very small sites are less economic to develop.
-Overall, we regard the \$192/BSF as low for the subject; the unit rate is a useful indicator for the subject, with the differences in unit size and waterfront setting more or less offsetting.
+Overall, we regard the \$192/BSF as low for the subject.

 Land Sale No. 3 is a 21,981 square foot FM-1 zoned multiple family residential development site located on the south side of West 6th Avenue, west of Willow Street, in Fairview.
 West 6th Avenue in this location is a busy street.
-The former "McIver's Appliances" site sold in September 2003 with a development permit in place for a 52-unit low-rise multifamily development that included a small commercial component.
+The former "McIver's Appliances" site sold in September 2003 with a development permit in place for a 52 unit low-rise multifamily development that included a small commercial component.
 The sale price of \$2,600,000 represented time adjusted rates of \$107 per buildable square foot and \$74,346 per unit.
 The units are very small, at an average of only 692 square feet, and the subject setting is clearly superior.
 These rates are low for the subject.

 Land Sale No. 4 is a 1.4-acre comprehensive development site two blocks east of Cambie Street, south of Langara Golf Course in the Oakridge area of Vancouver.
 At the time of sale, the property was improved with a vacant, older private hospital structure.
 Vancouver has now amended the zoning to allow up to 43 multiple dwelling units (30.5 UPA) at 1.0 FSR.
-The April 2004 sale yielded \$5,500,000, with time-adjusted rates of \$122 per square foot buildable and \$174,423 per unit, which are slightly smaller than the subject.
-The subject setting is clearly superior, and the rates associated with this trade are thus low, notwithstanding the appeal of the Kerrisdale marketplace.
+The April 2004 sale yielded \$5,500,000, with time-adjusted rates of \$122 per square foot buildable and \$174,423 per unit (for larger units than in the subject).
+At 1.0 FSR, this property is one of the few sales with an FSR near that of the subject.
+The subject setting is clearly superior, and the rates associated with this trade are thus low.